Peter-Ebert/Valli-Encoding/README.md

 # Valli-Encoding
-A compression algorithm that uses combinatorics (binomials).
+A compression algorithm that uses combinatorics (binomials/multinomials).

 **Table of Contents**
 * [Introduction](#introduction)